quintel/documentation/docs/api/scenarios.md

 * `next` - link to the next page of scenarios, or null if you are on the last page
 * `last` - link to the last page of scenarios

-## Create a Scenario
+## Create a scenario

 A scenario can be created in three ways: as a blank scenario for an area and end year, as a new scenario with certain sliders set, or as a scenario based on another scenario (its preset).
 All creation methods use a POST request on the scenario endpoint, but with different data.

-### Create a blank Scenario
+### Create a blank scenario

 Creates a scenario where all sliders are at their default position.
 The following data can be supplied: